marcusvb/abm-orchestra/README.md

 ![](src/images/runs/0/pic1001.png "Snapshot of our model")

 ## Code overview
-Firstly, this repository started as a fork of @mblasiak [CrowdMovmentSimulation repository](https://github.com/mblasiak/CrowdMovmentSimulation).
+Firstly, this repository started as a fork of @mblasiak @potrkedra and @Piturzasty [CrowdMovmentSimulation repository](https://github.com/mblasiak/CrowdMovmentSimulation).
 A huge thanks to them as a large part of our code runs using their functions (mainly the OpenGL drawing, GradientMap generation, and part of the AgentManager code).

 We have however pivoted the function of the original model (evacuation) to work for crowdflow simulations in a building.